-1. The parties acknowledge that the process outlined in this memorandum arises under the provisions of the BC Human Rights legislation and applies to an employee seeking an accommodation arrangement for a disability, or for a situation arising from domestic violence experienced by the employee for which an accommodation is appropriate pursuant to this Appendix.

-2. An employee seeking an accommodation pursuant to point #1 with respect to their job duties will so advise their immediate supervisor in writing.

-3. The request in point #2 will include a description of the employee's limits and restrictions, the nature and expected duration of the accommodation sought, and documentation from the employee's doctor outlining the reasons for the accommodation request.

-4. The immediate supervisor will arrange a meeting with the employee and a designated union representative to review the information provided by the employee and to discuss whether an accommodation is appropriate in the circumstances, and/or identify other alternatives which may apply to the situation.

-5. An employee seeking an accommodation arrangement pursuant to this memorandum has a duty to:

-(a) Cooperate with the Employer in the design and implementation of a reasonable accommodation arrangement, and

-(b) Provide any relevant medical and other information associated with the accommodation request.

-6. The Employer's decision regarding the request for accommodation will be provided in writing to the employee and the local union representative.

-7. Accommodation arrangements will be in writing and signed by the Employer, the Union, and the employee.

-8. Accommodation arrangements will be monitored on an ongoing basis to assess whether the accommodation measures are appropriate.

-9. All information associated with a request for accommodation will be held in confidence.
+- 1. The parties acknowledge that the process outlined in this memorandum arises under the provisions of the BC Human Rights legislation and applies to an employee seeking an accommodation arrangement for a disability, or for a situation arising from domestic violence experienced by the employee for which an accommodation is appropriate pursuant to this Appendix. - 2.
+An employee seeking an accommodation pursuant to point #1 with respect to their job duties will so advise their immediate supervisor in writing. - 3.
+The request in point #2 will include a description of the employee's limits and restrictions, the nature and expected duration of the accommodation sought, and documentation from the employee's doctor outlining the reasons for the accommodation request. - 4.
+The immediate supervisor will arrange a meeting with the employee and a designated union representative to review the information provided by the employee and to discuss whether an accommodation is appropriate in the circumstances, and/or identify other alternatives which may apply to the situation. - 5.
+An employee seeking an accommodation arrangement pursuant to this memorandum has a duty to: - (a) Cooperate with the Employer in the design and implementation of a reasonable accommodation arrangement; and - (b) Provide any relevant medical and other information associated with the accommodation request. - 6.
+The Employer's decision regarding the request for accommodation will be provided in writing to the employee and the local union representative. - 7.
+Accommodation arrangements will be in writing and signed by the Employer, the Union, and the employee. - 8.
+Accommodation arrangements will be monitored on an ongoing basis to assess whether the accommodation measures are appropriate. - 9.
+All information associated with a request for accommodation will be held in confidence.

-MEMORANDUM OF AGREEMENT #1 Modified Workweek

-(a) The parties acknowledge that the modified workweek currently applies to employees in the Parking Permit Program department, Catherine Welsh and Lorna Villarosa.
-The Employer advises, pursuant to Article 17.5, that the continuation and/or any expansion of the modified workweek to other department employees has resulted and/or will result in an increase in costs and a diminution of service.

-(b) The parties agree that the modified workweek shall apply only to those employees in the Parking Permit Program named above for the term of this agreement.

-(c) The Employer has also advised that the modified four day workweek as described in this agreement does not meet the operational requirements of any other department of SPARC BC.

-LETTER OF UNDERSTANDING #1 Re: Article 13.2 Paydays

-The parties agree that the above noted provision will be subject to a revision which provides for employees to be paid twice per month in accordance with the following:

-(1) The Employer will notify the Labour Management Committee and BCGEU union staff representative of its intention to implement the change no later than three months in advance of the proposed change.

-(2) The Employer will provide the Labour Management Committee with the full information on the implementation details of any proposed revisions to the payday process.

-(3) The Labour Management Committee will be provided with the opportunity to review the proposed revisions and to communicate their concerns to the Employer prior to implementation, including any economic hardship resulting from the proposed revisions and possible strategies to help mitigate potential impacts.

-LETTER OF UNDERSTANDING #2 Re: Article 2.1 Bargaining Unit Defined

-The parties agree that the number of persons employed in the following excluded positions will be as follows:

-Manager of Accessibility Initiatives

-As a result of an accommodation situation involving a reduction in working hours by the current incumbent, a second excluded employee will be engaged in this position.

-Confidential Executive Assistant

-As a result of an expected increase in the volume of Executive Assistant duties as required by the Executive Director and the Associate Executive Director/Manager of Planning, Research and Consulting, a second Confidential Executive Assistant will be appointed.
+APPENDIX D Trans Inclusion

+1. General Transition Policy

+The Union and the Employer agree to the following general transition policy to cover transgender employees at work.

+- (a) The Employer and the Union will make best efforts to protect the privacy and safety of trans workers at all times, and during an accommodated transition. - (b) Upon written request by an employee, the Employer will update all employee records and directories to reflect the employee's name and gender change and ensure that all workplace-related documents are also amended.
+This may include nametags, employee IDs, email addresses, organizational charts, and schedules, and subject to any legal requirements, payroll, benefits, health care coverage and other human resources documents.
+No records of the employee's previous name, sex, gender or transition will be maintained unless required by law. - (c) As much as possible, the Employer will provide gender-neutral washrooms facilities to all trans workers.
+The Employer and the Union recognize that a trans worker has the right to use the washroom of their lived gender, regardless of whether or not they have sought or completed surgeries, or completed legal name or gender changes. - (d) Upon notification by an employee wishing to transition or in need of a gender support plan, or at the request of the Union, the Employer will work with the Union and the employee to tailor a transition or support plan to the employee's particular needs.

+2. Transition Leave

+The Employer will grant an employee unpaid leave on a case-by-case basis to support the employee during the transition period.

+moveup 03035525v3